It can be difficult to know when you need a legal opinion and what type of it you need.

 You’ll want to determine whether you need an attorney or individual expert for your legal opinion.
 For example, if you’re asking about how to handle a specific kind of contract, you might want to hire an attorney who specializes in that type of agreement.

-On the other hand, if you’re asking how much you should be paying employees for overtime hours worked, then consider hiring someone with expertise in employment law or human resources.
+On the other hand, if you’re asking how much you should be paying employees for overtime hours worked, then consider hiring someone with expertise in employment law such as employment solicitors or human resources experts.